 A modified Chapter 5, and a modified presentation of the IS-LM.
 The traditional treatment of monetary policy assumed that the central bank chose the money supply and then let the interest rate adjust.
-In fact, modern

-- central banks choose the interest rate and then let the money supply adjust.
+In fact, modern central banks choose the interest rate and then let the money supply adjust.
 In terms of the IS-LM model used to describe the short run, the LM curve, instead of being upward sloping, should be treated as flat.
-This makes for a more realistic and a simpler model. - A new Chapter 6.
+This makes for a more realistic and a simpler model.

+- A new Chapter 6.
 The chapter focuses on the role of the financial system in the economy.
 It extends the IS-LM model to allow for two interest rates, the interest rate set by monetary policy and the cost of borrowing for people or firms, with the state of the financial system determining the relation between the two. - A new Chapter 9.
 The traditional aggregate supplyaggregate demand model was cumbersome and gave too optimistic a view of the return of output to potential.
 The model has been replaced by an IS-LM-PC model (where PC stands for Phillips curve), which gives a simpler and more accurate description of the role of monetary policy, and of output and inflation dynamics. - The constraints on monetary policy, coming from the zero lower bound, and the constraints on fiscal policy, coming from the high levels of public debt, are recurring themes throughout the book. - Many Focus boxes are new or extended.
-Among them: "Unemployment and Happiness" in Chapter 2; "The Liquidity Trap in Action" in Chapter 4; Bank Runs in Chapter 6; "Changes in the U.S. Natural Rate of Unemployment since 1990" in Chapter 8; "Okun's Law" and "Deflation in the Great Depression" in Chapter 9; "The Construction of PPP Numbers" in Chapter 10; "The Long View: Technology, Education, and Inequality" in Chapter 13; "The Yield Curve, the Zero Lower Bound, and Lift-off" in Chapter 14; "The Disappearance of Current Account Deficits in Euro Periphery Countries: Good News or Bad News?" in Chapter 18; "Euro Area Fiscal Rules: A Short History" in Chapter 21; and "Money Financing and Hyperinflations" and "Should You Worry about U.S. Public Debt?" in Chapter 22. - Figures and tables have been updated using the latest data available.
+Among them: "Unemployment and Happiness" in Chapter 2; "The Liquidity Trap in the United Kingdom" in Chapter 4: Bank Runs in Chapter 6; "Why is the Natural Rate of Unemployment in Japan so Low?" in Chapter 8: "Okun's Law" and "Deflation in the Great Depression" in Chapter 9: "The Construction of PPP Numbers" in Chapter 10: "The Role of Technology in the Decrease in Income Inequality in Latin America in the 2000s" in Chapter 13; "The Yield Curves for AAA-rated Central Government Bonds" in Chapter 14: "The Disappearance of Current Account Deficits in Euro Periphery Countries: Good News or Bad News?" in Chapter 18: "Euro Area Fiscal Rules: A Short History" in Chapter 21; and "Rules versus Discretion: New Absolute Budgetary Rules in the EU" and "How Japan Could Stand Such a Huge Debt?" in Chapter 22. - Figures and tables have been updated using the latest data available.